Null Controllability for Wave Equations with Memory: Introduction

-This paper is devoted to a study of the above property that we refer to as memory-type null controllability.
+This paper is devoted to a study of the above property (for the system (\ref{system1})) that we refer to as memory-type null controllability (Precise definition will be given later).

-As in our previous work addressed to the heat equation (\cite{CZZ}) we shall view the wave model involving the memory term as the coupling of a wave like PDE with an ODE.
-This will allow us to show, first, that the memory-type control property cannot hold if the support $O(t)$ of the control $u(\cd)$ is time-independent, unless in the trivial case where $O=Q$.
+As in our previous work addressed to the heat equation (\cite{CZZ}) we shall view the wave model involving the memory term as the coupling of a wave-like PDE with an ODE.
+This will allow us to show, first, that the memory-type controllability property cannot hold if the support $O(t)$ of the control $u(\cd)$ is time-independent, unless where $O=Q$.
 We shall then introduce a sharp sufficient condition for memory-type controllability, the so-called Moving Geometric Control Condition (MGCC, for short).
-Inspired by the classical Geometric Control Condition (GCC, for short) introduced in \cite{BLR} for the control of the wave equation, the MGCC takes into account that the ODE component of the system introduces characteristic rays which do not propagate in space and time.
-Accordingly, the support of the control set $O(t)$, moving in time, has to ensure that it observes all rays of Geometric Optics for the wave equation, but also that it covers the whole domain $\Omega$ on its motion.
+Inspired by the classical Geometric Control Condition (GCC, for short) introduced in \cite{BLR} for the control of the wave equation, the MGCC takes into account that the ODE component of the system involves characteristic rays which do not propagate in space and time.
+Accordingly, the support of the control set $O(t)$, moving in time, has to ensure not only that it observes all rays of Geometric Optics for the wave equation, but also that it covers the whole domain $\Omega$ on its motion.

 In the recent work \cite{Lebeau} it has been shown that the classical GCC suffices for the control of the wave equation (without memory terms), even when the support of the control moves.
 The main result of our present paper shows that, under the stronger MGCC condition, the memory term can also be controlled.
 For this to hold some technical assumptions on the memory kernel will be required.